Guesstimating Probability

 A Testimonial:

-"A wonderful book that tells its readers, with simple logical explanations, our Boglehead Philosophy for successful investing." -- Taylor Larimore, author of The Bogleheads' Guide to Investing
+"A wonderful book that tells its readers, with simple logical explanations, our Boglehead Philosophy for successful investing." - Taylor Larimore, author of The Bogleheads' Guide to Investing

-Disclaimer #2: By using this site, you explicitly agree to its Terms of Use and agree not to hold Simple Subjects, LLC or any of its members liable in any way for damages arising from decisions you make based on the information made available on this site.
-I am not a financial or investment advisor, and the information on this site is for informational and entertainment purposes only and does not constitute financial advice.
+Disclaimer: By using this site, you explicitly agree to its Terms of Use and agree not to hold Simple Subjects, LLC or any of its members liable in any way for damages arising from decisions you make based on the information made available on this site.
+The information on this site is for informational and entertainment purposes only and does not constitute financial advice.

-Copyright 2010 Simple Subjects, LLC - All rights reserved.
+Copyright 2023 Simple Subjects, LLC - All rights reserved.
+To be clear: This means that, aside from small quotations, the material on this site may not be republished elsewhere without my express permission.
 Terms of Use and Privacy Policy